emsaps/Arduino_REC/README.md

 A simulation of a Renewable Energy Community (REC) made with Arduino.
 ***

-### WARNING: we are not programmers please be kind :'(
+### WARNING: we are not programmers please be kind :')

-Soon we will upload the .dxf file of the laser-cut wood plastic
+The .dxf files of the laser-cut wood plastic are the work of Guido Barbieri